DP13614 The Importance of Consumer Taste in Trade

 |Keyword(s):||consumer heterogeneity, exports, firm-product, marginal cost, Quality, tastes|

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13614|

-This paper documents the importance of consumer taste in trade flows using Belgian firm-product customs data by destination.
+This paper documents the importance of consumer taste in the food industry using Belgian firm-product customs data by destination.
 We identify consumer taste through the use of a control function approach and estimate it jointly with other demand parameters using a very flexible demand specification.
-Consumer taste is identified for every trade flow.
 The results show that taste decreases in distance but this relationship is not monotonic.
-The contribution of consumer taste to actual export revenue ranges between 1-31% depending on the product category in the food industry.
-Overall, the demand shifters, taste and product quality explain twice as much of the variation in export revenues than cost.
+The contribution of consumer taste to actual export revenue ranges from 1% to 31% depending on the product category in the food industry.
+On average, consumer taste explains about as much of the variation in exports as marginal costs.